 Soil/ alluvium varying in thickness from 0.20m to 0.60m m constitute the top horizons in the area suitable for agriculture.
 River Sakari, Dhadhar, Nati, Khuri, Tilaiya & Dhanarjay meanders through the area exposing the alluvium and soil at the banks.
-Sand is found in the river bed up to a depth of more than 2.0 m.
+Sand is found in the river bed upto a depth of more than 3.0 m.
 The major part of bed remains dry as water flows in a single stream during the non-monsoon seasons.
-Only during rainy seasons the entire flood plain.
+Only during rainy seasons the entire flood plain has water, when there will be no mining done.